This post was last updated on April 10th, 2020 at 10:39 am

 Because China is a large country, Chinese food is also very varied.
 This is partly due to the fact that China has many climatic areas, which means that different types of food are available.
 In addition, the country has many inhabitants and many cultures, each with their own dishes.
 You cannot really speak of one specific kitchen in China.

-TIP – More information about Chinese food and drinks can be found here.
+TIP – Read more information about Chinese food and drinks.

 Transportation in China

 There is a lot to say about transportation in China.
-Not because there are many means of transport, but because the country is many times larger than other countries in Asia.
+Not because there are many means of transport, but because the country is many times larger than in other countries in Asia.
 There is a big difference in China between transport in the cities and inland.
 Which transportation you prefer, depends on your timetable and budget.
-The fastest and easiest ways to travel are the train, the plane and the bus.
+The fastest and easiest ways to travel are the trains, the plane, and the bus.

-TIP – Read more about transportation in China here.
+TIP – Read more about transportation in China.